 What is the new look back?

 For the first time, people who apply for Community Medicaid needing home care or assisted living will be required to provide complete financial records for themselves and their spouses for a period of months preceding the date of their application.
-This period, called the “look back,” will commence on October 1, 2020, and phase-in to a period of 30 months by April 1, 2023.
+This period, called the “look back,” commenced on October 1, 2020, and phase-in to a period of 30 months by April 1, 2023.

 Any “uncompensated transfers” (gifts or transfers to family members or to a trust, for example) made during the “look back” period will subject the Medicaid applicant to a “penalty period” of ineligibility for services.
 The length of the penalty, according to the Department of Health, will be calculated in the same manner as for nursing home care.
 There is an explanation of how to calculate the “penalty period” on our website that you can find here.